withastro/docs/src/pages/en/guides/deploy.md

 ## Netlify

-**Note:** If you are using an older [build image](https://docs.netlify.com/configure-builds/get-started/#build-image-selection) on Netlify, make sure that you set your Node.js version in either a [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) file (example: `node v14.17.6`) or a `NODE_VERSION` environment variable.
-This step is no longer required by default.

-You can configure your deployment in two ways, via the Netlify website or with a local project `netlify.toml` file.
+You can configure your deployment in two ways, via the [Netlify website UI](#netlify-website-ui) or with a local project `netlify.toml` file.

 ### `netlify.toml` file